 - If you cannot keep your laptop with you during travel, ensure it is turned off while stowed in your luggage or locked facility.

 - Do not pack internet cards, USB drives, etc. in the checked baggage with your encrypted devices.

 Arrival in Country

 - When you arrive at your destination, connect only via a secure/encrypted wireless connection.

 - Always use a VPN, such as the ASU VPN for faculty and staff, when connecting to any ASU or other sensitive resources.

 - ASU personnel handle many kinds of sensitive information that can be subject to privacy laws and other regulations.
-ASU’s Sensitive Data Handling standard should be referenced for methods to secure sensitive data.
+See ASU’s Data Storage page for more information.